-Our process allows for an Early Resolution or a full investigation depending on your preferred outcomes.
-All complainants have a right to choose a full investigation, however some may prefer an Early Resolution for an immediate resolution to their concerns.
+Our process allows for an Informal Resolution or a full investigation depending on your preferred outcomes.
+All complainants have a right to choose a full investigation, however some may prefer an Informal Resolution for an immediate resolution to their concerns.
 Additionally, our office reserves the right to conduct a full investigation where it may be warranted due to the nature of the complaint.

-- An Early Resolution typically involves our office addressing the concerns with the accused party, as well as potentially implementing interim remedies if deemed necessary by our office.
-Early Resolutions provide a more immediate response but do not include an in-depth review or analysis of the incident.
+- An Informal Resolution typically involves our office addressing the concerns with the accused party, as well as potentially implementing interim remedies if deemed necessary by our office.
+Informal Resolutions provide a more immediate response but do not include an in-depth review or analysis of the incident.

-- A full investigation can take up to 90 business days (non-weekends, non-holidays) and involves a full review of the facts and interviews of the Complainant, Respondent, and witnesses.
+- A full investigation can take up to 100 business days (non-weekends, non-holidays), depending on the complexity of the matter.
+This involves a full review of the facts and interviews of the Complainant, Respondent, and witnesses.
 At the conclusion of the investigation, our office will issue a report summarizing our findings.
 The report can determine that there was a 'finding' that the Respondent violated the Executive Order, and may suggest appropriate remedies.
 Alternatively, the report can determine that there is 'no finding' that the Respondent violated the Executive Order, and the case would be closed with no remedies.

 What if I'm not satisfied with the outcome of an investigation?